chrplr/linux-tips/docs/linux_howto.rst

    ssh computername

-or
+or, if your login id on the remote computer is different than the one on the local computer.

 ::

    ssh login@computername

-if the login id on the remote computer is different than the one on the local computer.

 If you plan to launch graphical application on the remote computer, you need to add the ``-X`` option: